nixworks/public/news/2012/06/28/README.md

 ##### Eurozone
 ### [Eurozone leaders hold an emergency meeting on assistance to Spain and Italy. ](/news/2012/06/28/eurozone-leaders-hold-an-emergency-meeting-on-assistance-to-spain-and-italy.md)
-_Context: Eurozone, Italy, Spain_
+_Context: Eurozone, Spain, Italy_

 ##### United Nations
 ### [The United Nations expresses concern over the historical city of Timbuktu. ](/news/2012/06/28/the-united-nations-expresses-concern-over-the-historical-city-of-timbuktu.md)
-_Context: United Nations, Timbuktu_
+_Context: Timbuktu, United Nations_

 ##### 2012 Olympic torch relay
 ### [A man is killed as torrential rain causes widespread flooding across England.
 The storms also force the Olympic torch relay to be halted briefly. ](/news/2012/06/28/a-man-is-killed-as-torrential-rain-causes-widespread-flooding-across-england-the-storms-also-force-the-olympic-torch-relay-to-be-halted-bri.md)